Autoregressive Guidance of Deep Spatially Selective Filters using Bayesian Tracking for Efficient Extraction of Moving Speakers: Autoregressively Guided Spatial Filters

 Under Markov properties, the Monte Carlo approximation for the filtering distribution after marginalization yields

 with recursively sampled particles $\theta_{t}^\particleSuperscript{\idxParticles}$ (\cref{sec:weak_tse}) and weights

-Since the \ac{pf} is not constrained to a linear relationship between observation $\mathbf{Y}_t$ and \ac{doa} $\theta_t$, we use the generative model in \cref{eq:farfield_signal_model}, which encodes $\theta_t$ via steering vector $\mathbf{d}_{tk}$.
-Assuming noise \ac{stft} coefficients $\mathbf{V}_{tk}$ are uncorrelated across frequency \cite{hendriks09optimal_multichannel_MMSE} and follow a zero mean, proper complex Gaussian distribution [\citen{schreier10ssp_complex_valued_data}, Sec.~2.3.1] with covariance $\mathbf{R}_{tk}$, results in the likelihood
+Since the \ac{pf} is not constrained to a linear relationship between observation $\mathbf{Y}_t$ and \ac{doa} $\theta_t$, we use the generative model in \cref{eq:farfield_signal_model}, which encodes $\theta_t$ via steering vector $\mathbf{d}_{tk}$. \diffComm{Assuming noise \ac{stft} coefficients $\mathbf{V}_{tk}$ are uncorrelated across frequency \cite{hendriks09optimal_multichannel_MMSE} and follow a zero mean, proper complex Gaussian distribution [\citen{schreier10ssp_complex_valued_data}, Sec.~2.3.1] with covariance $\mathbf{R}_{tk}$, results in the likelihood}{In particular, we approximate the composite noise \ac{stft} coefficients $\mathbf{V}_{tk}$, which, among others, include reverberant target and interfering speech, with a zero mean, proper complex Gaussian distribution with covariance matrix $\mathbf{R}_{tk}$ [\citen{schreier10ssp_complex_valued_data}, Sec.~2.3.1], resulting in}